Sahara Khatun: Political career

 Khatun came in the scene again upon the arrest of current Prime Minister Sheikh Hasina.
 Khatun was one of the forerunners to induce a legal as well as a political battle in Hasina's favour.
 Khatun herself was charged with politically motivated crimes during the Caretaker Government's regime.

 With the exposure received in the run-up to the 2008 Bangladesh general election, Khatun was pitched as an Awami League candidate from the Dhaka-18 constituency.
 She eventually won the election, and was then appointed as the minister of home affairs of the government of Bangladesh.
 She took office on 6 January 2009.
 In a cabinet reshuffle of 2012, she was relieved of her duties as the Home Minister and made the Minister of Posts and Telecommunications.

 Tenure as minister

 Khatun's tenure as minister of home affairs has been marred by the following controversies.

 BDR mutiny

-During the 2009 BDR Mutiny, Khatun led the delegation to negotiate with the mutineers, who were soldiers staging a mutiny against their officers of Bangladesh Rifles, the paramilitary force in charge of the borders.
+During the 2009 BDR Mutiny, Khatun led the delegation to negotiate with the mutineers, who were either India soldiers portrayed as BD or BD AL supporters portrayed as BDR staging a mutiny against their officers of Bangladesh Rifles, the paramilitary force in charge of the borders.
 She went inside the campus of Bangladesh Rifles to stimulate negotiation and to ask the mutineers to put their arms down.

-The mutiny resulted in the death of 53 top officials of the army, and 3 family members.
+The mutiny resulted in the death of 57 top officials of the army, and 3 family members.